-13. Artificial Intelligence
+12. Artificial Intelligence

-Please see the school's Acceptable Use of AI policy for all information, policy and procedures on AI usage.
+Please see the school's Acceptable of AI policy for all information, policy and procedures on AI usage.

-14. Misuse
+13. Misuse

-Sevenoaks Prep School will not tolerate illegal activities or activities that are in breach of any of the school's policies.
-Where appropriate the school will report illegal activity to the police and/or the local safeguarding partnership.
-If a member of staff discovers that a child or young person is at risk as a consequence of online activity they must report it to the DSL immediately in accordance with the school's Safeguarding & Child Protection Policy.
+Sevenoaks Prep School will not tolerate illegal activities or activities that are in breach of the policies referred to above.
+Where appropriate the school will report illegal activity to the police and/or the local safeguarding partnerships.
+If a member of staff discovers that a child or young person is at risk as a consequence of online activity they should report it to the DSL.
 The DSL then may seek assistance from the CEOP, the LADO, and/or its professional advisers as appropriate.